Amending Transactions

 In addition to using the Transaction Browser (Section 5 above), posted invoices can be reversed from their listing grids:

 • Option One: Posted Sales and Purchase Item Invoices can be Auto Debited or Auto Credited in the listing grid.
-Transactions that are Allocated (see Section 3), on Bank Reconciliations, VAT Returns, or from Closed Period will first need to be deselected.
+Transactions that are Allocated (see Section 3), on VAT Returns, or from Closed Period need to be made available for reversal first.

 • Option Two: If you need to edit an Item Invoice beyond what’s available for a posted transaction, a duplicate can be created to be amended fully and the original invoice can then be reversed.

-• Option Three: Reverse Batch Invoices in the listing grid.
+• Option Three: In addittion, you can reverse Batch Invoices in the listing grid.

 Option One: Reversing Posted Item Invoices using Auto Credit / Auto Debit